Blog post

 F1 2026: Hamilton's Ferrari Journey

-A race-by-race account of Lewis Hamilton's move to Ferrari in 2026, how the seven-time champion has adapted to life in red, what his podiums in China and Japan tell us about Ferrari's competitiveness, and whether he can still fight for an eighth title.
+A race-by-race account of Lewis Hamilton's move to Ferrari in 2026, how the seven-time champion has adapted to life in red, what his early results suggest about Ferrari's competitiveness, and whether he can still fight for an eighth title The article also covers Ferrari 2026 season, Hamilton vs Antonelli, F1 2026 Hamilton results, Ferrari tire management and other related topics.

 Blog